T57 (album): Promotion

 During 2007, the group embarked on their The Sisters in Spirit tour.
 The tour began in March 2007 and ended in August 2008.
 In September 2008, a deluxe edition of T57 which features three new songs was released.
 Following Hurricane Katrina, Trin-i-tee 5:7 formed the Trin-i-tee 5:7 Ambassador of Hope and Triumph Campaign.
 The group has taken the campaign to New Orleans, offering help to those affected by the hurricane.
 They have also visited Mississippi.
 In 2008, Trin-i-tee 5:7 took the campaign to Sacramento and Los Angeles, California, and Houston, Texas.

 In January 2009, Trin-i-tee 5:7 performed at BET's Celebration of Gospel performing their single "Get Away".
 Since the release of T57, the group have been doing individual projects.
 Chanelle is pursuing an acting and solo career and has recorded her own songs like "I Still Love You".
 Adrian will be launching her own beauty line.
 Also, Adrian Anderson along with Soulfruit appeared on Spirit Rising's Pastor Rudy Experience album.
 Angel was hosting the BET network show 106 & Gospel, a spin-off of 106 & Park lasted for one season.

+Critical reception

+Ian Martin from Cross Rhythms wrote that T57 was "definitely worth the wait."
+He found that the album "boasts production by some of the industry's finest, allowing for a sound comparable to the top R&B artists of today.
+However, their sound has a distinct power and soul, due not only to the quality of the music, but the extent to which each member has poured out their experience onto the record."
+AllMusic wrote: Trin-I-Tee 5:7 have always skillfully bridged the worlds of gospel and mainstream contemporary R&B by applying their slinky, TLC-like sound to messages of Christian faith.
+T57 is their most successful synthesis of the two genres to date.
+[It] has all the polish and glamour of most radio-tailored R&B." In her review of the deluxe edition of the album, SoulTracks editor Melody Charles noted: "The talent of Trin-i-tee 5:7 is always worthy, but the word "deluxe" implies much, much more than what this final product demonstrates."